 - 1. Your committee will have comments and a discussion with you.
 At the end, the committee makes a recommendation: Pass, Pass with minor revisions, Pass with major revisions, or Fail. - 2.
 Revisions are normal and must be completed within one year.
 This includes remaining registered and uploading the finished document on MyASU Format Tools. - 3.
-If you have revisions you must submit a copy of the Thesis Defense Report Form (Pass/Fail form) to the Office of Graduate Education within 10 working days of the defense.
-A copy of the pass/fail form should be submitted to the advising office as well.
-Your graduate advisor can assist you by emailing the form to the Office of Graduate Education. - 4.
-You must be registered for at least one credit hour graduate level coursework each semester until the final submission of your thesis. - 5.
-After you have passed the defense and/or completed all required revisions handdeliver your original Thesis Defense Report form (Pass/Fail Form) to your respective concentration advising center.
-The advisor will email the form to the Office of Graduate Education. - 6.
-Upload your thesis online through ProQuest.
+If you have revisions, you must submit a copy of the Thesis Defense Report Form (Pass/Fail form) to the Office of Graduate College within 10 working days of the defense.
+A copy of the Pass/Fail form should be submitted to the advising office as well.
+Your graduate advisor can assist you by emailing the form to the Office of Graduate College. - 4.
+You must be registered for at least one credit hour graduate level coursework each semester until the final submission of your thesis.
+Revisions must be completed within one year from the date of the defense. - 5.
+After you have passed the defense and/or completed all required revisions handdeliver your original Thesis Defense Report form (Pass/Fail Form), after being signed by your thesis advisor confirming that all changes have been made, to your respective concentration advising center.
+The advisor will email the form to the Office of Graduate College.

-VII.
+6. Upload your thesis online through ProQuest.

+VI.
 General Information